zoetyu/workshop-ws-04-24-chrome-extension/README.md

 4. <a id="refresh"></a>:warning: From now on, in order to view your edits, you have to refresh the extension on (chrome://extensions).

 :white_check_mark: Check your progress out!
 Open a new tab and navigate to another website.
 We recommend [dartmouth.edu](https://home.dartmouth.edu/).
 Your alert should popup!

 ![](img/alertShot.png)

+:exclamation: If this still doesn't work, try [google.com](https://google.com/)!

 ## Actual Logic :metal:
 TBH this alert is kinda annoying.
 We want to make our own sprite quote bot.